 Individuals or companies without an officially recognized business ( a company without a Dun and Bradstreet number).
 This account only allows for a single primary login to be created to the iOS Developer Account.
 Also, the developer name that will be made public (on the App Store) will be your First and Last name.
 If you would prefer a business name to show as your developer name, you will need to setup your account as a Company/Organization.

 Legally recognized Companies with a Dun and Bradstreet number can select this option.
 This will allow multiple user logins to be created and managed with varying permissions capabilities for each login.
-See here to check if your company is a legally recognized company with a Dun and Bradstreet number.
-Also, you will have the flexibility of selecting your developer name that will display publicly on the app store.

 Step 6: Enter in your contact information.